 This space allows you to easily reach the remote or a drink on the coffee table (and of course put your feet up) but still be able to walk around it.
-This distance also applies to other seating beside the coffee table where you want access to set things down.
+This distance also applies to other seating next to the coffee table where you want access to set things down.

 Distance from the back of the sofa to the wall: at least 3″-5″

-And never have all of your furniture pushed up against the walls in an attempt to make the room feel larger, unless your room is so small there is no other option.
+And never have all of your furniture pushed up against the walls in an attempt to make the room feel larger, unless you have a small room where there is no other option.

 Having too much furniture on one side of a room throws it out of whack.
-If you have a large piece of furniture on one side of the room like a sofa, balance it with something of equal visual weight like a pair of chairs, or a large armoire.
+If you have a large piece of furniture on one side of the room like a large sofa, the best way to balance it is with something of equal visual weight like a pair of chairs, or a large armoire.